nerdgeschoss/react-use-form-library/Readme.md

 }
 ```

+<p>&nbsp</p>

 ---

+<p>&nbsp</p>

 ## Optional Fields

-You don't need to explicitly enumerate all properties in your model, the library will generate all necesary fields on the fly using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+You don't need to explicitly enumerate all properties in your model, the library will generate all necesary fields on demand by using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 ```ts
 import { useForm } from 'react-use-form-library';